MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Pipeline_Chain_Operators.md

 + FullyQualifiedErrorId : Bad
 ```

-If the error is caught, the pipeline chain will still be cut short:
+Even when the error is caught, the pipeline chain is still terminated:

 ```powershell
 try